loss-landscapes/Loss-Landscapes-Blog/_posts/2022-12-01-loss-landscapes.md

 ![]({{ site.url }}/public/images/2022-12-01-loss-landscapes/loss-vs-accuracy.png)

-Because deep learning models have more parameters than training poitns, over-fitting is a serious concern.
+Over-fitting is a serious concern because deep learning models have more parameters than training points.
 The above example shows that a more robust and generalizable model can have a higher loss; however, even validation accuracy has limits as a measure when condsidering real-world deployment.
 However, there's an important tool in understanding a model's generalizability: loss landscapes.

 ![]({{ site.url }}/public/images/2022-12-01-loss-landscapes/overfitting.png)